CNURobotics/flexbe_turtlesim_demo/README.md

 <img src="img/full_autonomy_loops.png" alt="Autonomous behavior in Full autonomy." width="500">

-This is based on the settings in the *Operator Decision State.
+This is based on the settings in the *Operator Decision State*.
 By allowing a transition to "Eight" with only "High" autonomy, setting the executive to "Full" autonomy allows the automatic transition.

 <img src="img/decision_state_settings.png" alt="Settings for operator decision state." width="350">